 In the event that Mr. Winoker's employment is terminated by Mr. Winoker for Good Reason or by us without Cause or upon expiration of the term following delivery of a notice of non-renewal provided by us, and in each case, within 90 days of the termination, we execute a definitive agreement to enter into a transaction the consummation of which would result in a Change of Control and such transaction is actually consummated, then Mr. Winoker will be entitled to receive a payment equal to the excess of the base salary severance payments that would have been due to him had he been terminated within two years following a Change of Control, less the amount of base salary severance payments already paid to him.
-Additionally, in the event that termination is on account of our delivery of a notice of non-renewal, Mr. Winoker will be entitled to receive two times the Winoker Target Bonus within 60 days following the date of the Change of Control.
+Additionally, in the event that such termination is on account of our delivery of a notice of non-renewal, Mr. Winoker will be entitled to receive two times the Winoker Target Bonus within 60 days following the date of the Change of Control.

-If all or any portion of the payments and benefits would constitute a "parachute payment" within the meaning of Section 280G of the Code (or a similar or successor provision), we will reduce such payments to the extent necessary so that (i) no portion thereof will be subject to the excise tax imposed by Section 4999 of the Code (or a similar or successor provision) and (ii) by reason of such reduction, the net after-tax benefit to Mr. Winoker will exceed the net after-tax benefit to him if such reduction were not made.
+If all or any portion of the payments and benefits would constitute a "parachute payment" within the meaning of Section 280G of the Code (or a similar or successor provision), we will reduce such payments if, by reason of such reduction, the net after-tax benefit to Mr. Winoker will exceed the net after-tax benefit to him if such reduction were not made.